 Isaiah speaks of a war that the people will come up from the ends of the earth to fight.
-The trip will be so short that they will not need to untie their shoes.
+The trip will be so short that they will not need to unbuckle their boots.
 When Isaiah says their wheels shall be counted like a whirlwind, he could be talking poetically or he could be talking literally.
 The prophet Amos speaks of the same war.

 Amos 9:1-3 ~ I saw the Lord standing upon the altar: and he said, Smite the lintel of the door, that the posts may shake: and cut them in the head, all of them; and I will slay the last of them with the sword: he that fleeth of them shall not flee away, and he that escapeth of them shall not be delivered.
 Though they dig into hell, thence shall mine hand take them; though they climb up to heaven, thence will I bring them down: And though they hide themselves in the top of Carmel, I will search and take them out thence; and though they be hid from my sight in the bottom of the sea, thence will I command the serpent, and he shall bite them.

 - Though they dig into hell.
 Today, many of our world leaders have bunkers that they can flee into in the event of a nuclear war.
 A modern bunker may withstand a direct hit in a nuclear attack, but it will not withstand God in this war.